-Provider Network adherence to access standards is monitored via the following mechanisms:
+Provider Network adherence to access standards is monitored via one or more of the following mechanisms:

-- 1. Provider access studies Provider office assessment of appointment availability, afterhours access, Provider ratios and geographic access. - 2.
-Member complaint data Assessment of Member complaints related to access and availability of care. - 3.
-Member satisfaction survey Evaluation of Members' self-reported satisfaction with appointment and after-hours access.
+- 1. Provider access studies Provider office assessment of appointment availability, after-hours access, Provider ratios and geographic access. - 2.
+Member complaint data assessment of Member complaints related to access and availability of care. - 3.
+Member satisfaction survey evaluation of Members' self-reported satisfaction with appointment and after-hours access.

 Analysis of access data includes assessment of performance against established standards, review of trends over time, and identification of barriers.
 Results of analysis are reported to the Quality Improvement Committee at least annually for review and determination of opportunities for improvement.
-Corrective actions are initiated when performance goals are not met and for identified provider-specific and/or organizational trends.
+Corrective actions are initiated when performance goals are not met and for identified Provider-specific and/or organizational trends.
 Performance goals are reviewed and approved annually by the Quality Improvement Committee.